Alfresco/docs-alfresco/insight-engine/latest/using/reports/reports.md

 ---
-title: Insight Zeppelin reports and notes
+title: Reports and other tools
 ---
 Alfresco Insight Zeppelin lets you create reports using SQL.
 The reports can be put together to make a dashboard.
+You can also use other business intelligence tools.

+## Insight Zeppelin

 > **Note:** Before upgrading Alfresco Insight Zeppelin ensure you backup your notes first.
 Then once the upgrade is complete you can re-import them.
 See [Export/Import Alfresco Insight Zeppelin Notes](../tasks/search-insight-engine-upgrade-note.md).